telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

     kendo.bind($("div"), viewModel);
     </script>

-The output will be exactly the same as in the previous example:
+The output is exactly the same as in the previous case.

+###### Example

     <div>
     Name: <span>John Doe</span>
     </div>

-### Important: the "this" keyword conveys different meaning in different scenarios
+### Important Notes on Non-Array Source Binding

+#### The this Keyword Conveys Different Meaning in Different Scenarios

-The `this` reserved word should be specified in the `source` binding if and only if the entire View-Model object is used as a value.
+The `this` reserved keyword should:

+* Be specified in the `source` binding if and only if the entire View-Model object is used as a value.
-The `this` reserved word should be used inside a template only when the `source` binding is using an array of primitive objects.
+* Be used inside a template only when the `source` binding is using an array of primitive objects.

-The `this` reserved word should always be used on its own.
-The following are **not** supported:
+* Always be used on its own.
+The example below is not supported.

+###### Example

     <div data-bind="text: this.bogus"></div>